DIY Pinecone and Acorn Wreath

 Introducing my pinecone and acorn wreath!
 I couldn’t let Christmas pass me by without making one new wreath this year!
 For my latest wreath for Oriental Trading’s Fun365.com site, I paired natural pinecones and acorns with shiny metallic gold, silver, and copper paint and glitter.
 The result is both rustic and glam at the same time.
 I love how it looks paired with some of my winter woodland animals and feather trees.

-To paint the pinecones I first brushed them with some metallic craft paint (I love Martha Stewart Multi-Surface Craft Paint) and then I edged them with some metallic glitter glue to give them a little extra sparkle.
+To paint the pinecones I first brushed them with some metallic craft paint.
+Then I edged them with some metallic glitter glue to give them a little extra sparkle.
 I also used the glitter glue to cover the bottom of the acorns.
-It look a couple hours to paint each of the pinecones, but if you enjoy painting, I found painting pinecones to be very therapeutic!
+It look a couple hours to paint each of the pinecones.
+However if you enjoy painting, I found painting pinecones to be very therapeutic!

-Once they were all painted, I just glued them onto a wreath form, mixing up the colors and sizes of pinecones randomly as I went along.
+Once they were all painted, I just glued them onto a wreath form.
+I mixed up the colors and sizes of pinecones randomly as I went along.
 The trick to a good wreath is making it really full – the more pinecones the better!
 This is a relatively small but lush wreath that looks good nestled among other Christmas decor on your mantel or a shelf.